Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-33.5-metadyskolia.md

 Ayma duck-nodded.
 She was one of the few true friends Yulna had left since her somewhat involuntary ascension, and all the more precious because the essential nature of their relationship hadn’t changed.
 They were peers, Sisters and, in private, equals.
 Yulna took every chance she got to have a quiet talk with her old friend.
 Those talks kept her *’grounded’*, as a human would have said.

 Besides.
 The Wi Kao commune was *home*, and always would be.
-The official residence of the Mother-Supreme was grand and entirely fit for purpose, of course… but Yulna was a Mother.
+The official residence of the Mother-Supreme was grand and entirely fit for purpose, of course... but Yulna was a Mother.
 She *needed* to be surrounded by cubs and Sisters and Mothers.
 Their absence felt utterly wrong.

 Ayma had once said that she appreciated and admired Yulna’s uncompromising candor.
 She seemed to view it as her duty to provide that service in reverse now that Yulna was arguably the most powerful Gaoian alive.